 - Contribute | New Wave Magazine

-CONTRIBUTE TO NEW WAVE We can't wait to work with you.
+We can't wait to work with you.
 Whether you're a journalist, photographer, writer or artist, we want to feature your work.
 We are a Ryerson-based publication, but we also work with non-Ryerson students.
 We are dedicated to writing about any and all issues related to feminism (which, it turns out, is every issue).
-Check our social media pages for updates on when we are looking for pitches for our fall and winter print publications.
+We are currently accepting pitches for our Winter 2021 print magazine.
 We are always open to pitches for our website.
 Please note that we work on a volunteer basis.
-General inquiries: email@example.com Features: firstname.lastname@example.org Creative & photos: email@example.com If you’re pitching a feature/news story, please include the following details in your pitch: 1.
+General inquiries: firstname.lastname@example.org Features: email@example.com Creative & photos: firstname.lastname@example.org If you’re pitching a feature/news story, please include the following details in your pitch: 1.
 Who you’ll be talking to 2.
 Why you’re the right person to write this story 3.
-Why this story is important to tell Creative pieces include personal essays, poems, photo essays, etc. If you're unsure where your piece falls, feel free to send us an email at email@example.com.
+Why this story is important to tell Creative pieces include personal essays, poems, photo essays, etc. If you’re pitching a creative piece, give us as much detail as possible about the structure, the type of creative writing it will be and the genre.
+And let us know if you have a word count in mind!
+If you're unsure where your piece falls, feel free to send us an email at email@example.com.
 GET IN TOUCH Send Thanks!
 We will be in contact shortly.